 As a consultancy which specialises in the recruitment and talent management sectors, we often work with our clients to share stories around the benefits of professional development.

-Research from Guidant Group, for example, recently found that almost half of businesses (47%) believe that developing staff internally will be their greatest opportunity over the next three years.
+Research from Guidant Group, for example, found that almost half of businesses (47%) believe that developing staff internally will be their greatest opportunity over the next three years.
 The Association of Professional Staffing Companies (APSCo), meanwhile, often shares insight into the impact that CPD has on boosting staff engagement, motivation and productivity.

 As Gallup’s latest State of the Global Workforce report highlights, employers who provide workers with regular training opportunities will continually upgrade the quality of their workforce, offering individual firms a significant competitive advantage in the short term.
 The same report also found that ‘professional or career growth and development opportunities’ was a key consideration for individuals choosing an employer.